 There are no formal entry requirements for this course.

-The course will start on 27th April 2020 and will end on the week commencing 10th August 2020 when the end of course assessment is taken.
+This first instance of this course will start on 26th April 2021 and will end during week commencing 9th August 2021 when the end of course assessment is taken.
+The second instance will start on 10th May 2021 and end on 27th August 2021.

 Whether you wish to progress in your studies or enter the world of work, North East Scotland College has excellent progression opportunities, with links to eight universities across Scotland and great relationships with industry employers.